Forget Doing it Well – Anything Worth Doing is Worth Doing Poorly

 The expectation that you will be great at something the first time you try it is absurd.
 Although natural talents help, nobody is great at something the first time they try it.

-Rather than hold onto the unrealistic expectation that you shouldn’t attempt something unless it is flawless after the first attempt, give yourself the grace to be bad at something.
+Rather than hold onto the unrealistic expectation that you shouldn’t attempt something unless you will execute it flawlessly, give yourself the grace to be bad at something.
 Expect and celebrate your earliest imperfections.
 Allow for mistakes, learn from them, and build confidence in your skills as you grow.

 One day, you’ll realize that all the practice and perseverance paid off.
 You’ll create a masterpiece, get a novel published, nail that solo, or land your dream job.
 Looking back, you’ll discover that all the failed first attempts and hours of practice led you to victory.